 Chennai, also known as Madras, is one of the major cities of India in the state of Tamil Nadu.
-The city is nicknamed ‘Detroit of India’ as it houses more than one-third of India’s automobile industry.
-The city is also home to the Tamil film industry making it a major film production centre.
+The city is nicknamed the ‘Detroit of India’ as it houses more than one-third of India’s automobile industry.
+The city is also home to the Tamil film industry, making it a major film production centre.
 The presence of such economic centres has also made Chennai a favourable destination for CSR initiatives.

 Top CSR initiatives in Chennai

 Grundfos India partnered with the Environmentalist Foundation of India (EFI) to restore a mid-sized waterbody, the Annaikeni Pond in Sholinganallur, as a CSR project in Chennai.
 While this pond was built to be one of the sources of water for people residing in the area and contributed to maintaining the water table, over the years it was neglected and eventually became a breeding ground for mosquitos and even turned into a garbage dump yard.